avoidwork/haro/README.md

 **where(predicate[, raw=false])**
 _Array_

 Ideal for when dealing with a composite index which contains an `Array` of values, which would make matching on a single value impossible when using `find()`.
+Predicate can include fields which are not indexed.

 ```javascript
 const store = haro(null, {key: 'guid', index: ['name', 'name|age', 'age']}),